 A customer relationship at Swiss Life often spans several decades.
-Thanks to its individual pension and financial advice for private and corporate customers and proven investment expertise for institutional investors, Swiss Life enables people to lead a self-determined life.
+Thanks to its individual pension and financial advice for private and corporate customers and proven investment expertise for institutional investors, Swiss Life enables people to lead a selfdetermined life.

 Swiss Life's consulting and product strategy combines optimal customer value with profitability for the company.
-The company offers private and corporate clients comprehensive and individual advice plus a broad range of proprietary and partner products through its financial advisors, agents and distribution partners.
-Swiss Life Select, the subsidiary specialising in financial planning for private households and brokering financial products, as well as the advisors at Tecis, Horbach, Proventus, Chase de Vere and Fincentrum, use the Best Select approach to let their customers choose the product from the market that suits them best.
+Swiss Life offers private and corporate clients comprehensive and individual advice plus a broad range of proprietary and partner products through its financial advisors, agents and distribution partners.
+Swiss Life Select, the subsidiary specialising in financial planning for private households and brokering financial products, as well as the advisors at tecis, Horbach, Proventus, Chase de Vere and Fincentrum, use the Best Select approach to let their customers choose the product that suits them best.
 In this way, customers are given access to an extensive range of products from many suppliers.
+Swiss Life Asset Managers also offers comprehensive investment solutions and develops tailor-made investment strategies for its own insurance companies and for third-party clients, such as pension funds, investment foundations, asset managers and private clients.